Cellist Sheku Kanneh-Mason, who will perform at this year’s festival.

 Cellist Sophia Bacelar plays at a Stag’s Leap lunch.

 Many of the festival’s signature programs—the Dede Wilsey Dance Series, Shrem Vocal Arts Series, Bouchaine Young Artists Series, Blackburn Music Academy— reflect the largesse and commitment of the board members and major supporters who, along with Walker, help make the festival what it is today.
 Among them is current board chair Timothy Blackburn and his wife, Athena, whose support enables 90 college and conservatory students to study and perform at Festival Napa Valley’s tuition-free music academy each summer.
 Their motivations aren’t entirely altruistic, though.
 “This is a very selfish thing we’re doing,” he says.
 “And the reason it’s selfish is because we love music, and I want to help support the next generation of music.”

 Joshua Bell performs at Castello di Amorosa during a previous Festival Napa Valley.

 Reflecting on the festival’s continued ability to attract premier artists, powerful supporters and 12,000 guests to the wine country each year, Walker commends his team’s own spirit of innovation, but admits it’s not a hard sell.
 “Napa Valley is such a special place,” says Walker.
 “Put that together [with] world class music, great food and wine, wonderful people all supporting a good cause... what’s not to like?”
 Day pass $1,250, 10-day festival passport $10,000

-Photography Courtesy Of: PAUL RICHARDSON; GLEN THOMAS; CLIFF LEDE; COURTESY OF FESTIVAL NAPA VALLE
+Photography by: PAUL RICHARDSON; GLEN THOMAS; CLIFF LEDE; COURTESY OF FESTIVAL NAPA VALLE